Information Resources for Health and Wellness

 Indian Health Service (IHS) Office of Clinical and Preventive Services (OCPS)

-Provides an overview of Indian Health Service's (IHS) Office of Clinical and Preventive Services (OCPS) which is responsible for developing and managing clinical services and public health programs for IHS that cover a wide range of services, including alcohol, substance abuse, and behavioral health programs.
+Provides an overview of Indian Health Service's (IHS) Office of Clinical and Preventive Services (OCPS) which is responsible for developing and managing clinical, preventive, and public health programs for IHS that cover a wide range of services, including alcohol and substance use and other behavioral health programs.
 Serves as an advocate for Native American health issues at the national level.
 Sets policy and budget priorities for IHS Area Offices and health facilities.
 Offers technical support to local clinical and preventive health programs.

 Sponsor: Indian Health Service (IHS)